-The men immediately set up headquarters for the ‘Malayan Scouts’ whose primary mission would be reconnaissance and interdiction of the Communist Terrorists ( called CT’s ) along their known supply routes.
-It was a steep learning curve for the two squadrons with jungle illnesses taking a brutal toll.
+These forces would form the Malayan Scouts (the forefathers of the modern SAS) whose primary mission would be reconnaissance and the interdiction of the Communist Terrorists (CTs) along their known supply routes.
+It was a steep learning curve for the two squadrons and jungle illnesses took a brutal toll.

-Once they were chosen they were trained by two Rhodesian veterans of WW 2, Lt.
+Once they were chosen they were trained by two Rhodesian veterans of World War Two, Lt.
 Peter Walls and Lt.
 Ron Campbell-Morrison.
-Both were combat experienced and were expected to be replaced by a British commander once in country.
-With great fanfare and a crowd of 3000 people in Salisbury, the 100 were sent off to war.
-Upon arrival in the harsh jungle environment, they were faced with the reality of a hard bitten counter insurgency campaign.
-Their reception was none too friendly and the men of A Squadron made an impression on the young men.
-Being highly motivated and unspoiled they remained hearty and willing to get on with the mission at hand.
+Both were combat experienced and were expected to be replaced by a British commander once in-country.
+With great fanfare and a crowd of 3,000 people in Salisbury, the 100 were sent off to war.
+Upon arrival in the harsh jungle environment, they were faced with the reality of a hard-bitten counterinsurgency campaign.
+The Rhodesians would be C Squadron, the unit designation that would stick with them far into the future.

-As a small self contained and isolated unit is sometimes prone to, there were disciplinary problems amongst the A squadron.
-While the Rhodesians did a six week work up, discipline was restored amongst the others and several men were sent packing.
-After the training course in country, it was decided that the Rhodesians would not be split up nor have a British commander.
-Peter Walls would command C Squadron for the duration.
-Lt.
-Walls would later become the Combined Operations Commander for the Rhodesian Army during the Bush War.
+As a small self-contained and isolated unit is sometimes prone to, there were disciplinary problems among A squadron.
+While the Rhodesians did a six-week workup, discipline was restored among the other men and several of them were sent packing.
+After the training course in the country, it was decided that the Rhodesians would not be split up nor have a British commander.
+Peter Walls would command C Squadron for the duration of the deployment.
+During the Bush War, Lt.
+Walls would later become the Combined Operations Commander for the Rhodesian Army.

 The canopy of the jungle blocked the sunlight causing the men to look for different spoor than they were accustomed to.
 The floor of the jungle was full of rotting vegetation and oftentimes the bush was so thick that machetes had to be used to move forward.
-The vegetation was as much their adversary as the CT’s.
+The vegetation was as much their adversary as the CTs were.